 The One Thing Resilient Students Do Differently When Stress Hits Hard

 Believing in your ability to succeed—known as self-efficacy—is crucial for academic success.
-This study by Wolff and team (2024) reveals how confidence and academic stress interact over time to predict performance.
+This study reveals how confidence and academic stress interact over time to predict performance.
 It involved 443 predominantly female (69.98%) undergraduate students with an average age of 20.81 years from diverse ethnic backgrounds, with data collected longitudinally at five monthly intervals over one semester.

 Key Insights From Wolff and Team (2024)